-Role profiles for the Non-Executive Chair, Senior Independent Director (SID), Group Chief Executive Officer (CEO), Group CFO and Non-Executive Directors are available at www.aviva.com/about-us/roles.
-The Chair is tasked with leadership of the Board, setting its agenda, ensuring its effectiveness, and enabling the constructive challenge of the performance and strategic plans of the Executive Directors by the NEDs.
+Consistent with the Code and the Senior Managers and Certification Regime (SMCR), role profiles for the Non-Executive Chair, Senior Independent Director (SID), Group Chief Executive Officer (CEO), Group CFO and Non-Executive Directors are available at www.aviva.com/about-us/roles.
+The Chair is tasked with leadership of the Board, setting its agenda, ensuring its effectiveness, and enabling the constructive challenge of the performance and strategic plans of the Executive Directors by the Non-Executive Directors.
 The Chair also plays a key role in working with the Board to establish our culture, purpose and values.
 The Group CEO is the senior executive of the Company and has overall accountability for the development and execution of the Group's strategy in line with the policies and objectives agreed by the Board.